-Multiplicative trend Standard error 95% confidence interval Significance All squares 0.735 0.0412 8.0752 Steep decline (p<0.01)
+Multiplicative trend Standard error 95% confidence interval Significance All sq luares 0.6862 0.0473 9.27 Steep decline (p<0.01)

 Note 1: The multiplicative trend reflects the changes in terms of the average percentage change per year i.e. if the trend is equal to 1 then there is no trend.
-Hence value 0.735 calculated above indicates an overall decrease of around 26% per year in spring mist netting activity.
+Hence value 0.6862 calculated above indicates an overall decrease of around 31% per year in spring mist netting activity.

-As it is shown in the graph above, trapping activity for spring 2017 showed the lowest levels of bird trapping activity with mist nets since the start of the surveillance programme, a very positive finding indeed.
-Mist netting activity for spring 2017 is 98% lower than in spring 2007 (index value of 100).
-Overall the pattern of low spring trapping observed in recent spring seasons has been maintained.
+As shown in the graph above, spring 2018 showed the lowest levels of bird trapping activity with mist nets since the start of the surveillance programme, a very positive development.
+Mist netting activity for spring 2018 is 99% lower than in spring 2007 (index value of 100).
+Overall, the pattern of low spring trapping observed in recent spring seasons has been maintained.

-The sample of 112 squares includes 79 squares within the Republic of Cyprus (RoC), 26 within the Dhekelia Sovereign Base Area (SBA) and 7 squares that cover areas in both jurisdictions (referred to as 'Joint' squares).
-In spring 2017, 28 squares within the Republic of Cyprus and 10 squares within the SBA were covered.
+The sample of 116 squares includes 79 squares within the Republic of Cyprus (RoC), 30 within the Dhekelia Sovereign Base Area (SBA) and 7 squares that cover areas in both jurisdictions (referred to as 'Joint' squares).
+In spring 2018, 30 squares within the Republic of Cyprus and 10 squares within the SBA and 2 squares in 'Joint' areas were covered.
 Due to the small sample size for the SBA, it is not considered suitable to undertake analysis in TRIM that will generate a trapping index with reasonable precision for this stratum without a wide margin of error involved.
-For this reason jurisdiction analysis has not been undertaken for spring 2017.
+For this reason jurisdiction analysis has not been undertaken for spring 2018.

-We emphasize again that spring season is not the main trapping season of migratory song birds in Cyprus; this is the autumn season.
+We emphasize that spring season is not the main trapping season of migratory songbirds in Cyprus; this is the autumn season.
 Over the last few years spring seasons have shown an encouraging and significant decrease in trapping, suggesting that spring trapping may be contained over the next few years.
-The spring 2017 results are the lowest levels recorded for spring trapping since 2007.
-However these levels cannot be taken as a reliable barometer of the trapping situation in Cyprus and we must wait for the autumn 2017 season to reliably assess the state of play for the year.
+The spring 2018 results are the lowest levels recorded for spring trapping since 2007.
+However, these levels cannot be taken as a reliable barometer of the overall trapping situation in Cyprus and we must wait for the autumn 2018 season to reliably assess the state of play for the year.